Introduction

 But there’s a fair amount of extra boilerplate involved with this approach.
 Specifically, if there are N implementation, each endpoint needs to be specified 2+N times:

-1. As a function.
+As a function.

-2. As a trait method.
+As a trait method.

-3. With an implementation for each trait.
+With an implementation for each trait.

 With native support for Dropshot API traits, this becomes 1+N times[3].

-This approach also necessitates use of dynamic dispatch with async_trait, which isn’t a great user experience as documented in [trait_mechanics].
+, which isn’t a great user experience as documented in [trait_mechanics].
 Native API traits result in much nicer rust-analyzer integration and error reporting.

 Source of truth

-Traditionally, OpenAPI specifications are hand-written, as a kind of interface definition language (IDL).
+Traditionally, OpenAPI documents are hand-written, as a kind of interface definition language (IDL).
 Server and client interfaces may be generated from the IDL, but may also be written separately (and as a result may not be in sync).

-With function-based Dropshot APIs, the source of truth is the collection of endpoint and channel invocations written in Rust.
-The OpenAPI schema is generated from that.
+With function-based Dropshot APIs, the source of truth is the collection of endpoint

 As an alternative to API traits, we could choose to switch to something more like the traditional workflow.
 But in Dropshot we deliberately decided to use annotations in Rust as the source of truth (see RFD 10 for some discussion), which has worked quite well.